Blink Twice (Shaboozey and Myles Smith song): Background

 Shaboozey teased the song in March 2025, after which it gained recognition on the video-sharing app TikTok.
 On April 9, 2025, he and Myles Smith debuted the song live at Smith's concert in Los Angeles' Wiltern Theatre.

 Composition

 "Blink Twice" is a folk-influenced song.
 The instrumental consists of a guitar riff that is finger-picked and played with a twang, a pounding drum pattern and stomps and claps.
 Lyrically, it finds the singers in reflection of their emotional anguish and vulnerability and feelings of isolation, but being determined to not give up hope and positivity.

+Music video

+The music video for “Blink Twice” was directed by Logan Meis and released in April 2025.